jgaa/restc-cpp/doc/Tutorial.md

 choose a local IP (returned from the DNS server) with a protocol matching the outgoing request (if possible).

 For simple use, you can just specify the local IP for the machine.
-Restc-cpp will try top connect using the same TCP/IP protocol (ipv4/ipv6) that you bind to if the dns lookup provides that protocol.
+Restc-cpp will try to connect using the same TCP/IP protocol (ipv4/ipv6) that you bind to if the dns lookup provides that protocol.